Djangolify/djexp/djexp/README.md

 # djexp - Django Export

-CLI application which exports Django models to json.
+Python application which exports Django models to json or yaml.

 ### Installation
 ```bash